kg4zow/jms1.info/src/introduction.md

 If you find one of these "bare bones" pages and *need* more information, feel free to let me know.

-#### Some of the links on the left may not exist.
+**Some of the links on the left may not exist.**

 These are pages I'm *planning* to write, but haven't done so yet.

-#### There's not a whole lot of content here.
+**There's not a whole lot of content here.**

-Like I mentioned above, I've been writing down random notes for over 20 years.
-I just started the current version of this site in 2024-06, it's going to take a while for me to find, organize, prioritize, and write the pages here.
+This is starting to not be the case anymore, but as I mentioned above, I've been writing down and keeping random notes for over 20 years.
+I started the current version of this site in 2024-06, it's going to take a while for me to find, organize, prioritize, and write the pages here.
 Plus I'm doing this in my spare time, I have a full-time job which keeps me pretty busy and, most days, makes me not want to even *look* at a computer when work is done.

 ## My Other Sites